Skin Conditions in Dark Skin

 When vitiligo impacts the hair, premature gray color is the result.

 One common treatment is controlled exposure to UV light, called phototherapy.
-This can help increase the amount of melanocyte cells at the skin's surface.
+This can help increase the amount of melanocyte or pigment cells at the skin's surface.

 Other treatments include prescription-strength corticosteroid cream, light/laser treatments, and, in rare instances, skin grafting.